tomtor/image-freebsd-pine64/README.md

 and https://github.com/longsleep/build-pine64-image/tree/master/u-boot-postprocess
 for build instructions.

-build/

-contains a ready to use version
+https://github.com/tomtor/image-freebsd-pine64/raw/master/build/u-boot-with-dtb.bin is a ready to use version.